algoexpt/algoexpt.github.io/content/posts/self-help/index.md

 just 3 days!".

-Then a poor schmuck like myself  comes around with no talent in carpentry but plenty of ambition and desire, and I think to myself: _"hey, the reason I am not a master carpenter is because I don't have this tool yet.
+Then a poor schmuck like myself  comes around with no talent in carpentry but plenty of ambition and desire, and I think to myself: _"Hey, the reason I am not a master carpenter is because I don't have this tool yet.
 But what do you know - it's only $30, so I'm going to buy it and look at me go!"_